nopnop2002/esp-mesh-lite-examples/router_less_message_exchange/README.md

 	The child node's receive handler must forward the message to further child nodes.
 - esp_mesh_lite_send_broadcast_msg_to_parent()
 	The parent node's application layer callback will NOT receive the message,
-	but other child nodes under the same parent will receive it
+	but other child nodes under the same parent (=sibling node) will receive it.
 - esp_mesh_lite_send_msg_to_root()
 	Only the root node will receive the message.
 - esp_mesh_lite_send_msg_to_parent()